yxli001/webregplusplus/README.md

 ## Algorithm Overview

-The scheduling logic in `mutate.ts` works by:
+The scheduling logic in `scheduler.ts` works by:

 - Generating 5 random schedules initially
 - Selecting a random lecture or subsection to mutate